 “I’ll try to make it as painless as possible.”

-Cleirk took his hammer with both hands, searching with attention while taking as he took a step backwards.
+Cleirk took his hammer with both hands, searching with attention while taking a step backwards.
 His armor would protect him from a surprise attack—but he had to find out who he was up against.

 Taking another step back, Cleirk realized he stepped into an invisible wall.
 It’s an illusion, he thought and slammed his hammer on the ground.
 A wave of force moved the images until they vanished.